tim-hardcastle/Pipefish/docs/writing-an-adventure-game-in-charm.md

         ..
 Location(L[counter + 1], L[counter + 2], L[counter + 3], L[counter + 4], L[counter + 5])
 ```

+(Note that the `..` syntax is used to make line continuations explicit.)

 But we've only written the function.
 We haven't made anything happen!

 In Charm, things that actually make stuff happen are special, and are written under the headword `cmd`.
 In this case, we want to first of all get the data from the flat file, then shove it through our slurpLocations function, and then assign it to something.

 So, we'll need something to assign it *to*: we need to declare a variable.
-This is done in the `var` section of the script.
+This is done under the `var` headword.

 ```
 var